Armored Heart: Tamed Soul

 “How do you feel, dear?”
 Mary asked kindly.
 It took time, to arrange words in the logic of the fire, but the pattern would find its way eventually.

-She felt a hand stroking her hair, and mumbled something incoherent with the violets, sighing with the simple comforting pleasure of the touch.
+She felt a hand stroking her hair, and mumbled something incoherent with the Lavender, sighing with the simple comforting pleasure of the touch.
 She was safe.
 She had no worries.

 They would take care of her.